Spatioformer: A Geo-encoded Transformer for Large-Scale Plant Species Richness Prediction

 \subsection{Spatioformer Model Setup and Hyperparameter Selection}

 The input images of 9 {\texttimes} 9 pixels, with each pixel being of 30 m {\texttimes} 30 m spatial resolution, were embedded into a 16-dimensional feature space using a linear feed-forward layer.
-A geolocation token of 16 dimensions was added to the embedding of each pixel.
+In cases where input images have irregular edges, a patching strategy can be implemented by applying zero-padding along the edges to standardise the input dimensions.
+A geolocation token of 16 dimensions was added to the embedding of each pixel, where the embedding feature dimension of 16 was determined based on multiple test runs.
 The geolocation-encoded pixel embeddings were fed into three layers of eight-head self-attention module with each layer followed by a 64-dimensional feed-forward network.
 A fully connected network with a hidden layer of 1024 nodes was set as the output layer.
 The mean squared error between model-predicted and ground-truth richness values was employed as the loss function.
 The Adam optimizer was employed for network optimisation.